hiebj/ng-focus-if/README.md

 [![Downloads][downloads-image]][npm-url]
 [![devDependency Status][david-image]][david-url]

-A simple attribute directive that will trigger focus on an element under specified conditions.
+An attribute directive that will trigger focus on an element under specified conditions.
 It can also be used as a cross-browser replacement for the `autofocus` attribute.

 It is available through NPM: